Larry Cherubino Laissez Faire Fiano, Frankland River

 Larry Cherubino Laissez Faire Fiano is made from Frankland River fruit.
 The name “Laissez Faire” reflects the hands off approach used for this range of wines.
 There is no added tannin or acid, nor animal fining products used.
 Zero sulphur is used throughout the winemaking and only a minimal amount at bottling.

-Winemaker Larry Cherubino has a very full CV: he has been head winemaker at Houghton and a traveling consultant, designing vineyards and wineries around the world in countries including New Zealand, USA, France, Italy and South Africa.
+Winemaker Larry Cherubino has a very full CV: he has been head winemaker at Houghton and a travelling consultant, designing vineyards and wineries around the world in countries including New Zealand, USA, France, Italy and South Africa.
 Cherubino and his wife Edwina began their own wine company in 2004 with the purchase of a small parcel of vines in Frankland River.
 Edwina’s ancestors, the Egerton-Warburton’s had migrated from England in the 1800s and were the first to plant vineyards alongside the banks of the Frankland River in 1875, pioneers in the region.
 The company has grown substantially since 2005 when the first wine was produced and Larry has become a very highly regarded winemaker.
 Larry Cherubino Wines has been named ‘Winery of the Year’ by James Halliday and Matt Skinner.

 Tasting Notes